Casepin

 Where this comes from, and how it’s licensed.

-Casepin is an archive built from other people’s work, handled with care.
+Casepin researches and writes its own case files, built on sources we credit and handle with care.
 Facts trace to cited sources; adapted prose is shared back under the same license; coverage stays with its creators.

 Case-file prose — Wikipedia, CC BY-SA 4.0.